achau713/data-science-projects/muni_transitLanes/muni_transitLanes.md

 Clean up street names
 =====================

+In the newly created street\_name column, we remove unnecessary puncation or white space within the different factor levels and remove the street type from each factor level.
+Lastly, we convert each street name to title style capitalization.

 ``` r
 # To extend functionality, can make it so that any street type will be converted to
 # empty string